terjekv/ansible-role-github-authorized-keys/README.md

 ## Author Information

-This role was created in 2020 by [Hans Spaans](https://github.com/hspaans).
+This role was created in 2023 by [Terje Kvernes](https://github.com/terjekv) based a template from [Hans Spaans](https://github.com/hspaans/ansible-role-template).